almarklein/wasmfun/README.md

 But that's not why I find it so interesting.
 I'm looking at WASM as a compilation target for dynamic languages, like Python, or perhaps new languages.
-Because WASM must be able to run in the browser, it has some interesting features w.r.t. easy of distribution, safety, etc.
+Because WASM must be able to run in the browser, it has some interesting features w.r.t. ease of distribution, safety, etc.

 It's important to realize that although WASM is designed to be able to run in the browser, it has no dependencies on anything "web".
 Running on the desktop, or mobile devices, or ... is an equally important goal of WASM.
 This means that any language compiled to WASM can basically run anywhere.
 This means that any language compiled to WASM can basically run anywhere.
-(I repeated that sentence on purpose because its really a big thing.)
+I intentionally repeated that sentence because its really a big thing!
 Most modern browsers already support WASM, and there are already projects that can run it on desktop too, or e.g. in the JVM.